Kahanna Montrese

-Kahanna Montrese (born March 25, 1993) is an American drag performer most known for competing on season 11 of RuPaul's Drag Race.
+Kahanna Montrese is the stage name of Tyrone Hardiman (born March 25, 1993), an American drag performer most known for competing on season 11 of RuPaul's Drag Race and RuPaul's Drag Race All Stars.

 Career

-Kahanna Montrese competed on season 11 of RuPaul's Drag Race.
-She was eliminated on the second episode.
+Kahanna Montrese first performed in drag on March 25, 2011; her 18th birthday.
+She competed on season 11 of RuPaul's Drag Race.
+She was eliminated on the second episode ("Good God Girl, Get Out").
 She has been described as "Las Vegas's hip-hop showgirl" and someone who "merges street influences with upscale high fashion couture".
 Her drag "mother" is season 5 contestant Coco Montrese.
 In 2019, she released a single and music video for "Scores".
 The video features Manila Luzon, Peppermint, and Trinity the Tuck.
 Kahanna Montrese and other cast members of RuPaul's Drag Race Live! appeared on the season 14 finale (2022).
 She also appeared at the 64th Annual Grammy Awards (2022).
+She competed on the eighth season of RuPaul's Drag Race All Stars (2023) and placed 6th overall.

 Personal life

-Kahanna Montrese was born in Denver, Colorado, and grew up in Panama City Beach, Florida.
+Kahanna Montrese was born in Denver, Colorado, and raised in Panama City, Florida.
+During her childhood, she frequently participated in gymnastics.
 She now lives in Las Vegas, Nevada, as of 2019.